TokenScript-Framework/papers/src/tokenscript-paper/TokenScriptDesign-Types.md

 As attestations involve identity, privacy is a primary concern.
 To combat linkability (the subject of an attestation being identified by the public use of such

 an attestation), the attestation used in transactions must differ from the one in a user's wallet.
-This issue has been addressed in another publication [cite].
+This issue has been addressed in another publication.

 In most cases, attestations only leave traces when a transaction requires it.
 However, there are instances when attestations leave traces on the blockchain when they are created or revoked.